“What’s a Christmas squirrel, Mommy?” Sara’s eyes grew wide with curiosity.

 “Yes, Mommy, can WE go?”
 Shana screamed inside her head, smushing her face against the windowpane.

-“Maybe someday,” their mother replied, “but it's very, very far away.
-We live down here in Puerto Rico, and New York City is all the way up here.”
+“It’s very far away.
+We live all the way down here in Puerto Rico, and New York City is all the way up here.”
 She used her hands to show the immense distance.

 “I still wanna go.”
 Sara pouted.

 “Me too!
 Take ME!”
-Shana implored. ”I wanna go to New York City for hazelnut cupcakes.”
+Shana implored.
+“I want those cupcakes.”

-“To get to New York City, we have to take a boat to Florida, and from there, a bus to New York.”
+“Well, to get to New York City from here, we would have to take a boat for several days to Florida, and from there, a bus for over 24 hours to New York.”
 Their mother yawned.
-“It’s quite a long and tiring trip.”
+“It’s quite a long trip.”

 Then, as if on cue, “look, here comes the squirrel again.”
 Easily distracted, the twins turned back to the movie.